 The horse must have suddenly stopped quite abruptly because I suddenly found myself lying on the ground between the hind legs of the horse and the heavy wooden roller.
 I cannot remember being scared – but if the horse been of the nervous kind, it could easily have bolted and my then tiny frame might have been injured for life.

-From afar it must have looked quite dramatic because our neighbour and farmer Henrik Solberg, from the Solberg farm south, came running down the field to make sure that everything was OK.
+From afar it must have looked quite dramatic, because our neighbour and farmer Henrik Solberg, from the Solberg farm south, came running down the field to make sure that everything was OK.
 I think that our dad, Jakob – fairly or unfairly – got quite a telling off from Henrik Solberg on that day, for not properly looking after his offspring.

 Rebergsokka – my first harness racing horse

-Breeding and racing harness racing horses was always my big interest and hobby.
+Breeding and racing harness racing horses were always my big interest and hobby.
 This was an interest that I shared with my younger brother Kjell Sandaker.
 Our dad was also interested in horse breeding – however – horse racing was definitely not something that he valued very much.
 In his opinion, the horse should be working the land – and that was the end of that.

 But both Kjell and I were pretty unstoppable on that front.
-During the first very many years, our racing horses had two purposes in life – their day job was to be a normal work horse on the farm – and in our spare time both horse and farmer practised maximum speed and endurance alongside the local dusty roads.
-The combination work and racing horse was the norm back then and the sport was quite different compared to what it is in our modern day: we did for example organise winter races out on the frozen lake of Vannsjø for many years.
+During the first very many years, our racing horses had two purposes in life – their day job was to be a normal workhorse on the farm – and in our spare time, both horse and farmer practised maximum speed and endurance alongside the local dusty roads.
+The combination work and racing horse was the norm back then and the sport was quite different compared to what it is in our modern day: we did, for example, organise winter races out on the frozen lake of Vannsjø for many years.

 My first harness racing horse was Rebergsokka – a coldblood (see pictures).
 According to the wonderful database of the Norwegian Harness Racing Association, she was born in 1942.
 Unfortunately, it does not list who the breeder was and sadly I do no longer recall who I bought it from.
-In the database we can follow her pedigree all the way back to the 1800s.
+In the database, we can follow her pedigree all the way back to the 1800s.
 I also can’t remember how often she actually participated in actual races – or if I mainly bought her for breeding new potential race winners.
 I was young and I had big plans, I am sure.

 Rebergsokka had three foals: Molynsvarta in 1951 which I sold to my brother Kjell – Reberg Steggi in 1952 – and Reberg Stegg in 1953.
-What happened to foal number two eludes me but according to the above mentioned database foal number three, Reberg Stegg was sold to Rune Hamre in Fana outside Bergen.
+What happened to foal number two eludes me but according to the above-mentioned database foal number three, Reberg Stegg was sold to Rune Hamre in Fana outside Bergen.